SlowBubble/video-spreadsheet/README.md

 - Build a spreadsheet editor which is a video director that instructs the browser how to play out the desired video.

+# m14a (done)
+- for non-short present mode, use a bigger player

+# m14b
+In preparation for m14c, do the following clean-up, which should be a no-op to the user
+- Have PlayVideoAction take in a startMs field and have the replayer use that field to do a seek before playing the underlying video.

+# m14c

+for non-short present mode, do this extra step when loading the video

+- set the start to be 1 secon

 # m13b